 Pyramids are a great way to begin a workout after performing your warm-up sets.
-Basically, you begin with a lighter weight which you would perform for a higher number of repetitions.
+To structure your workouts as pyramids, you begin with a lighter weight which you would perform for a higher number of repetitions.
 In each subsequent set, the weight increases while the number of reps being performed decreases.
-This is happening because for working sets the last few reps of each set should be a struggle.
-As we lower the number of repetitions being performed in our working sets, we would of course need to increase the resistance.

-If pyramids are beginning with lighter weights for higher repetitions then reverse pyramids are just the opposite.
+Pyramid training begins with lighter weights for higher repetitions, so reverse pyramid training is just the opposite.
 Here, you would begin with heavier weight for lower repetitions.
-In each subsequent set, the lifting weight would decrease while the number of repetitions would increase.
-This is again happening because we know that the last several repetitions of our working sets need to be a struggle.
-As we increase the number of repetitions being performed in our working sets, we would of course need to decrease the resistance.
+In each subsequent set, the lifting weight would decrease while the number of repetitions increase.

 These are great for conditioning and maximizing your time in the gym.
-Essentially, giant sets are four (or more) exercises in a row for one body part performed back to back, one after the other, with no rest in between.
-An example for a giant set on shoulders would be standing dumbbell press with dumbbell lateral raise with front raises, with bent-over reverse flys, followed by the break, and then repeated.
+Giant sets are four (or more) exercises in a row for one body part performed back-to-back, one after the other, with no rest in between.
+An example for a giant set on shoulders would be: standing dumbbell press with dumbbell lateral raise with front raises, with bent-over reverse flys, followed by the break, and then repeated.
 The key thing here is to have a small area set up with all the equipment you need prior to beginning.
-This may not be a technique you want to try during peak hours, so use good judgement.
+If you work out at a busy gym, this may not be a technique you would be able to do during peak hours, as you'd need to use a lot of equipment and space, so use good judgement.